 05. Using home remedies

 We are blessed with a wide array of options when it comes to home remedies that fix bad odor in cars.
+It is one of the best hacks of removing bad smells from the car.

 The great thing about them is that they are easy to follow and normally involve items that you may find around the house.